pypa/setuptools/README.txt

   Everytime you create a virtualenv it will install setuptools, so you need to re-install Distribute in it right after.
 The Distribute project will not attempt to patch virtualenv so it uses it when globally installed.
+  We will just wait for virtualenv to eventually switch to Distribute.

   Once installed, your virtualenv will use Distribute transparently.